opsone-ch/documentation/www/development/deployment.md

 # Deploy Applications

 To deploy your application to your DEV, STAGE, PROD environment, follow the following docs.
-If you like to "Go Live" with your STAGE environment - please continue here (LINK).
+If you like to "Go Live" with your STAGE environment - please continue [here](deployment.md#Go_Live).

-Hint: we're happy to support you with a proper, automatically deployment process.
+Hint: we're happy to support you with an automatic deployment process.
 Feel free to contact us!

 ## Deploy to your server